saraAdibi/saraAdibi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a software engineer with experience in Python, HTML, CSS, and Git.
-I specialize in creating websites using Django and have already developed several websites using this framework.
+I'm a software engineer with experience in Python.
+I specialize in creating websites using Django and have already developed websites using this framework.
 In addition, I have experience creating WordPress websites and have developed several sites using this platform as well.

 ## Skills